 At Gifu-city, students are responsible for maintaining their enrolment and personal details on their University record.
-The University sees this as an important step in preparing students for responsible adulthood.
-We understand that this transformation does not happen overnight and that the process can be problematic and confusing for families and students alike.
-Many students have grown up with their parents as active partners in their academic lives and parents are often surprised to learn that the University does not automatically include parents when notifying students of their assessment results or tuition fees.
+Many parents are often surprised to learn that the University does not include parents when notifying students of their assessment results or tuition fees.

-The University is committed to safeguarding the privacy of student information, and has implemented measures to comply with its obligations under the Privacy and Personal Information Protection Act 1998 (NSW) ("the Act”).
+The University is committed to safeguarding the privacy of student information and has implemented measures to comply with its obligations under the Privacy and Personal Information Protection Act 1998 (NSW) ("the Act”).
 All staff are bound by the Act and by the Gifu-city Privacy Management Plan.
-However the University will, of course, share information with parents when authorised to do so by the student via the Third Party Authorisation form which the student must submit in person at Student Central.
-Family support is essential to your student's success, and we hope that early discussion will encourage ongoing communication and support.
+However the University will, of course, share information with parents when authorised to do so by the student via the Third Party Authorisation form.

-The Privacy and Personal Information Protection Act 1998 (NSW) (PIPPA) applies to State public sector agencies, which, by definition, includes the majority of academic and administrative units at Gifu-city.
-The Privacy Amendment (Private Sector) Act 2000 (Commonwealth) applies to organisations in the private sector and includes some units at Gifu-city such as NewSouth Global and Arc @ Gifu-city.
+The Privacy and Personal Information Protection Act 1998 (NSW) applies to State public sector agencies, which, by definition, includes most academic and administrative units at Gifu-city.
+The Privacy Amendment (Private Sector) Act 2000 (Commonwealth) applies to organisations in the private sector and includes some units at Gifu-city such as Gifu-city Global and Arc @ Gifu-city.